Mohammedk95/Car-Parts-Segmentation/README.md

 ---

 ## Acknowledgments
-- [Ultralytics](https://docs.ultralytics.com/datasets/segment/carparts-seg/) for the YOLOv8 implementation and dataset reference.
+- Reference: [Ultralytics](https://docs.ultralytics.com/datasets/segment/carparts-seg/) for the YOLOv8 implementation and dataset reference.
 - Google Colab Pro for providing access to high-performance A100 GPUs.

 ---